Skip to main content

 • For Calendar Year, the start date can only be set within the current year (January 1 onward)

-• For Rolling Year with program start date mode, it anchors the shared 12-month window
+• For Rolling Year with the shared-window option turned on, it anchors that shared 12-month window

 What happens when you change it: